IAHispano/Applio-Installer/README.md

 ## Planned Features for Future Development
 As part of the ongoing development of this fork, the following features are planned to be added:

-- Add support for AMD graphics cards.
+- Add support for Linux/Mac OS
 - Multi-language support
-- go-applio.bat UI Launcher: Develop a graphical user interface (UI) for go-applio.bat launcher, enhancing user experience by providing an intuitive way to interact with the application.

 ## Getting Started